hmenorjr/hmenorjr/README.md

 ### Hello, Friend. 👋
 I'm Herman.
-A Computer Science almnus from the Philippines.
+A Computer Science alumnus from the Philippines.
 Experienced in web app and software development for more than a decade.
 Currently based in Åland Islands, Finland.
+Currently a Platform Engineer in Finland.
 My main tech stack is Java and Spring Boot but I also dabble with HTML, CSS, JavaScript/TypeScript, NodeJS and Python.

 ### Technology Exposure 🧑🏽‍💻
 | Front-End (inc. Framework)    | Back-End (incl.
 Framework) | Database    | Operating System  | Other(s)       |